Academic Policies and Petitions

 - Copies of legal documents

-- Letter or email from an instructor approving a late add
+- Letter or email from an instructor approving a late add (The electronic form routes to the instructor you indicate for them to provide input)

 - Instructor verification forms for retroactive withdrawals